Model-based clustering of multiple networks with a hierarchical algorithm: Introduction

 An alternative to graph embeddings are model-based approaches.
 Here a statistical model is introduced and networks forming a cluster are assumed to be generated independently from a common probabilistic model.
 To put it differently, data are modeled by a finite mixture model of random graph models and mixture components correspond to clusters of networks.
 The problem of graph comparison is thus recast as a problem of estimating and comparing the probabilistic models that generated the observed networks \citep{Stanley2016,Sabanayagam2022}.

 A major advantage of model-based approaches over graph embeddings is the possibility to quantify uncertainty of the results.
-For instance, one may compute the posterior probability for a network to belong to a given cluster or compare the likelihood of two clusterings.
+For instance, one may compute the posterior probability for a network to belong to a given cluster or compare the likelihoods of two clusterings.
 Furthermore, it provides a natural framework for model selection, that is, the automated choice of the best number of clusters.

 For graph comparison, two general settings must be distinguished.
-In the first case, all networks are defined on the same set of vertices, as for networks with a temporal dynamic or connectomes, where a vertex always refers to the same brain region.
+In the first case, all networks are defined on the same set of vertices, as for networks with a temporal dynamic or brain connectomes, where a vertex always refers to the same brain region.
 Then graph distances can be based on local features comparing structures of node neighborhoods.
 In the second case, the sets of vertices are completely different from one network to another, without any correspondence among the nodes of the different networks.
-This is the setting we are interested in.
+This is the setting we are interested in and which is far less explored in the literature.
 The mangal database \citep{Poisot2016}, for example, provides hundreds of foodwebs from all over the globe, where each foodweb describes an ecosystem coming with its own set of species.
 To compare such networks, local features are useless, and only the overall topology of the networks is meaningful.